yuansco/STM32G070-EVB/README.md

 You can copy Demo/zephyr/stm32g070_evb directory to the zephyr project's zephyr/boards/arm to support hardware config of this evaluation board.

-Most improtan file is `stm32g070_evb.dts` dts file, Which defines the hardware connection and components of this evaluation board.
+Most important file is `stm32g070_evb.dts` dts file, Which defines the hardware connection and components of this evaluation board.

-### building hello world example
+### Building hello world example

 ```
 BOARD=stm32g070_evb